bonluc/Desirable_difficulty_experiment/README.md

 * git clone https://github.com/bonluc/Desirable_difficulty_experiment.git

 # 2. Create a Virtual Environment
+Before Creating the virtual environment make sure to have a base activated:
+* conda activate base
+*
 Create and activate a virtual environment.
 **On Windows use**:
 * python -m venv name_venv